karthikvx/df-val/batch_inference_pipeline_notes.md

 - S3 path management

 The pipeline handles the complete workflow from raw loan data through feature engineering, model inference, result validation, and business reporting.
 It's designed for production use with proper error handling, monitoring, and notification capabilities.

-Would you like me to proceed with the **CI/CD automation pipeline** next?
-This will include CodePipeline configuration for automated model deployment, testing, and promotion across environments.